-In September 2016, PEO Council approved the formation of a subcommittee of the Professional Standards Committee (PSC) comprised of practising professional engineers and tasked this group with proposing amendments to the use of seal regulations and revising the existing Use of the Professional Engineer's Seal practice guideline.
-The PSC directed the subcommittee to provide additional clarity regarding the obligations of practitioners sealing documents, and to address issues involving the seal and new technologies, such as digital files, which eliminate the need for conventional two-dimensional drawings.
+In September 2016 PEO Council approved the formation of a subcommittee of the Professional Standards Committee (PSC) comprised of practising professional engineers and tasked this group with proposing amendments to the Use of Seal regulations and revising the existing Use of the Professional Engineer's Seal practice guideline.
+The PSC directed the subcommittee to provide additional clarity regarding the obligations of practitioners sealing documents, and to address issues involving the seal and new technologies, such as digital files which eliminate the need for conventional two-dimensional drawings.

 The subcommittee met for the first time on May 10, 2017.
-Following a public consultation and an external legal review the subcommittee submitted a completed draft of this document to the PSC for approval on December 14, 2021.
+Following a public consultation and an external legal review the subcommittee submitted a completed draft of this document to the PSC for approval on xxxx xx, 2020.

-Following the approval from the PSC, the final draft was approved by Council at its meeting on February 18, 2022.
+Following the approval from the PSC, the final draft was approved by Council at its meeting on xxxx xx, 2020.

-This guideline is to be read in conjunction with recent amendments dated July 1, 2022, to section 53 of Regulation 941 made under the Professional Engineers Act (the Act),1 which describe the statutory requirements for the use of the seal.
-Appendix 2 has a copy of these final amendments.
+This guideline is to be read in conjunction with recent amendments dated xxxx xx, 202x to Section 53 of Regulation 941 made under the Professional Engineers Act (the Act), which describe the statutory requirements for the use of the seal.
+Appendix 2 has a copy of these proposed amendments.